-The story begins in 1905 with Anna Jarvis standing over her mother’s grave.
-She and her mother were very close during Anna’s lifetime.
-Consumed by grief, Anna makes a solemn vow.
-She pledges to establish a national day to honor her mother and all mothers for the positive contributions they make to society.
+It all began in 1905 when Anna Jarvis lost her mother.
+She and her mother had been very close friends.
+Consumed by grief, Anna made a solemn vow.
+She pledged to establish a national day to honor her mother and all mothers for the positive contributions they made to society.

 Anna’s mother, Ann Reeves Jarvis, had raised her family in the mid 1800’s and had suffered great hardship.
 Of the 12 children she gave birth to, only four survived.
 The others died from diseases common at the time, including measles, typhoid and diphtheria.